magicoflolis/Userscript-Plus/README.md

   * Maximize, minimize, or close menu
   * Sync config with UserScript manager or per host
   * Customize timeout window - can be re-injected using your managers User Script Commands menu
+* Query UserScripts and UserStyles from:
+  * [Open UserJS](https://openuserjs.org) ( limited availability, will read `Too many requests...` if limit is reached ) - disabled by default
 * Automation:
   * Inject on load - injects menu on page load
   * Automatic fullscreen - maximizes menu when opened
 * UserScript Commands via `GM_registerMenuCommand`:
   * Inject Userscript+ - injects menu into the page
   * Close Userscript+ - removes menu from the page

+**Web Extension Features:**

+* General:
+  * You can fullscreen the list and it will open it to a new tab

 ## Previews